Position your company to survive and thrive, no matter what comes your way, with the five-step risk management lifecycle.

 Poor communication between departments is never good.
 But when it comes to risk management, it can lead to two critical problems:

 Prevent gaps and silos by taking a top-down approach and engaging stakeholders throughout your organization.
-By making everyone a part of the risk management process, you’ll keep your team members in sync and protect your company.
+By involving everyone in the risk management process, you’ll keep your team members in sync and protect your company.

 Regulatory compliance

 For some businesses, risk management planning isn’t just nice to have—it’s a requirement.
-Many industries must follow strict risk management guidelines from OSHA, seek ISO certification, or work with other regulatory agencies.
+Many industries must follow strict OSHA risk management guidelines, seek ISO certification, or work with other regulatory agencies.
 And sometimes, each set of requirements can be slightly different.

-Be sure to thoroughly view relevant regulations before you start the risk management process.
+Be sure to review relevant regulations thoroughly before you start the risk management process.
 Making a mistake can lead to fines or costly remediation efforts.

 Third-Party Tools to Aid in Risk Management

 In an increasingly digital world, you have a wide array of third-party risk management solutions at your disposal.
-These tools and technologies can help you speed up analysis, mitigation, and monitoring and improve your risk management process overall.
+These tools and technologies can help you speed up analysis, mitigation, and monitoring—and improve your overall risk management process.

 The following three options can apply to most types of organizations: